projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

    :ref:`getting-started-building` and :ref:`kbl-nuc-sdc` for
    detailed instructions on how to do that.

-5. Now we can use the following command in the SOS console to generate acrntrace data into the current directory::
+5. Now we can use the following command in the Service VM console to generate acrntrace data into the current directory::

       acrntrace -c